King Miguel I of Portugal

 Miguel’s siblings:

 The Portuguese royal family returned to Portugal in 1821 from their exile in Brazil.
-Miguel’s father King João VI, who had become King of Portugal in 1816 upon the death of his mother Queen Maria I, continued to reign until his death in 1826.
+Miguel’s father King João VI, who had become King of Portugal in 1816 upon the death of his mother Queen Maria I, continued to reign until he died in 1826.
 At that time, Miguel’s elder brother Pedro became King of Portugal.
 Pedro was king for only two months, abdicating in favor of his daughter Maria II.
 Miguel served as regent for his niece Maria.

 As regent, Miguel claimed the Portuguese throne in his own right.
 This led to a difficult political situation, during which many people were killed, imprisoned, persecuted, or sent into exile, finally culminating in the Portuguese Liberal Wars.
 Ultimately, Miguel was deposed in 1834 and lived the last 32 years of his life in exile.